jeuneseven/iOS-Interview-Questions/README.md

 - For most SwiftUI apps, MVVM is sufficient and recommended
 - VIPER better suited for UIKit-based large codebases (10,000+ lines)

-# Frameworks

-## Why must UI updates be performed on the main thread?

-1. The Foundation (Legacy & UIKit) UIKit is not thread-safe.
-All drawing, layout, and event handling are tied to the Main RunLoop.

-	- The Risk: Updating from background threads causes "Race Conditions," leading to corrupted memory, flickering UI, or crashes.
-	- The Manual Way: Developers traditionally used DispatchQueue.main.async to jump back to the main thread.

-2. The SwiftUI Reality Even though SwiftUI is newer, it still renders through Core Animation.
-When you update @State or @Published properties, SwiftUI must reconcile the view tree on the main thread to keep the screen in sync with the data.

-3. The iOS 17 Evolution (@MainActor) In iOS 17, the responsibility has shifted from the developer’s "manual check" to the compiler’s "automatic enforcement."

-	- The Tool: We now use the @MainActor macro.

-	- The Shift: Instead of manually wrapping code in blocks, you mark your classes (like those using the new @Observable macro) as @MainActor.

-	- The Benefit: Swift now catches threading errors at compile-time.
-If you try to update UI data from a background thread, the app won't even compile, preventing bugs before they happen.

 ## What are the practical pros and cons of using Singletons?

 - The Pros: Why use them?